Balmaseda: Charming Town in the Basque Country

-It’s amazing – you only drive a few kilometers out of the bustling city of Bilbao and you end up in the middle of a lush green mountain landscape.
-In Balmaseda, a small town in the Encarterri region, you can not only learn more about the eventful and long history of the Basque Country, but also indulge in one of the Basques’ favorite hobbies: eating.
+It’s truly amazing: You drive just a few kilometers out of bustling Bilbao, and suddenly you find yourself in the middle of a lush, green mountainous landscape.
+In Balmaseda, a small town in the Encarterri region, you can not only learn more about the long and eventful history of the Basque Country, but also indulge in one of the Basques’ favorite pastimes: eating.

 The Comarca Enkarterri (in Spanish Las Encartaciones) is a region in the far west of the province of Bizkaia (Vizcaya).
 The comarca comprises several municipalities, including Balmaseda as the historical center, and is known for its traditional architecture, its important role in industrial history and an impressive landscape.